 Pneumatic retinopexy is a surgical procedure that can be done in your doctor’s office in most cases, unlike other procedures to reattach your retina.
-The doctor will inject a gas or air bubble into the eye’s vitreous cavity.
+The doctor will inject a gas bubble into the eye’s vitreous cavity.

 The purpose is for the bubble to push the part of the retina that has holes against the eye’s wall.
 This works to stop fluid from accumulating in the area.
 The fluid that is already there is then absorbed, allowing your retina to adhere itself to the eye’s wall.
-In some cases, your doctor will also perform cryopexy with this surgery.
+In some cases, your doctor will also perform cryopexy or laser with this surgery.

 For several days, you might need to keep your head in a certain position.
 This will ensure the bubble is in the right spot to allow the retina to reattach.

 Scleral buckling may be performed for a detached retina associated with the following circumstances: